 Life is never dull here, and certainly not quiet.
 We moved to the country only to discover it is as exciting, chaotic and noisy (!) as city life, just in a different way.

-The first thing you notice about nature here is the bird song.
-Seriously, who said the country side is quiet?
+The first thing you notice living in the country is the bird song.
+Seriously, who was it said the countryside is quiet?!
 They obviously never lived in it.
 Birds twitter, tweet, hoot, screech, and peep infinitum.
 Keep your doors open and the birds are quiet happy to come in and tell you about their day.

-There was a time for awhile we had a little red squirrel living in our attic for awhile.
-He was collecting nuts and just as we were going to bed he would start rolling the nuts he had collected down the eves into his hidden storage areas.
+There was a time for awhile we had a little red squirrel living in our attic.
+He was collecting nuts and just as we would go to bed he would start rolling the nuts he had collected down the eves into his hidden storage areas.
 I kid you not.
 It made a racket.

-The chickens often have a wander in as well, if we aren’t paying attention or leave the door open.
+We discovered in looking after free ranging chickens that they often liked to wander in an open doorway.
 They have curious souls and are always up for checking out new areas.
-There have been quite a few times I have been sitting and working only to hear an excited clucking from behind me if they find a crumb on the floor.
-(They are better than a hoover.)
+There had been quite a few times I would be sitting and working only to hear an excited clucking from behind me if they found a crumb on the floor.
+(They are better than a vacuum cleaner.)

 Chickens make this particular clucking sound when they find food.
 It’s a really happy sound.
-But what I find very funny is that the sound alerts the others to the possibility of food and there is a mad stampede.
+But what I found very funny is that the sound alerted the others to the possibility of food and there was a mad stampede.
 Have you ever seen a chicken run?
 It’s more of a lope, side to side, like a ship, but with short legs.
 You can’t help but smile.